Thermoception: Molecular basis

 This area of research has recently received considerable attention with the identification and cloning of the Transient Receptor Potential (TRP) family of proteins.
 A number of ion channels are responsible for thermoception and activate at various temperatures so are therefore responsible for different types of thermal stimuli.
 TRPV1 is the primary channel associated with noxious heat sensing, as well as the detection of capsaicin.
 Innocuous warm sensation is mediated by activation of TRPM2.
 Innocuous cool sensation is mediated by activation of TRPM8.
 TRPA1 is sometimes sensitive to menthol and considered to be related to noxious cool sensation, but the mechanism is unclear.

-The Nobel Prize in Physiology or Medicine in 2021 was attributed to David Julius (professor at the University of California, San Francisco, USA) and Ardem Patapoutian (neuroscience professor at Scripps Research in La Jolla, California, USA) "for their discovery of receptors for temperature and touch".
+The Nobel Prize in Physiology or Medicine in 2021 was attributed to David Julius (professor at the University of California, San Francisco, US) and Ardem Patapoutian (neuroscience professor at Scripps Research in La Jolla, California, US) "for their discovery of receptors for temperature and touch".

 In humans

 In humans, temperature sensation from thermoreceptors enters the spinal cord along the axons of Lissauer's tract that synapse on second order neurons in grey matter of the dorsal horn.
 The axons of these second order neurons then decussate, joining the spinothalamic tract as they ascend to neurons in the ventral posterolateral nucleus of the thalamus.

 A study in 2017 shows that the thermosensory information passes to the lateral parabrachial nucleus rather than to the thalamus and this drives thermoregulatory behaviour.
+Thermoreceptors in humans are able to detect temperature changes as small as .38°C, but the sensitivity decreases with ambient temperatures higher and lower than 24°C. Even the smallest changes are linked to change in social behaviour, like a need for increased interpersonal space.